mvolkmann/blog/src/python/python-compared-to-js.md

 ## Iteration

-As we will see in the "Key/Value Collections" section later, JavaScript can store key/value pairs in plain objects or in instances of the `Map` class.
+As we will see in the "Key/value collections" section later, JavaScript can store key/value pairs in plain objects or in instances of the `Map` class.
 Python uses "dictionaries" (or dicts) to store key/value pairs.